b3nThomas/bot/README.md

 # bot
 A bot that you can interact with.
-Mainly just a learning experience to mess around with voice commands, some Google APIs etc.
+Mainly just a learning experience to mess around with voice commands, some IBM Watson APIs etc.

 ## Challenges